sumsjp/Quantified-Strategies/Seasonality And Holiday Effects - TRADING STRATEGIES.md

 [[Youtube]](https://www.youtube.com/watch?v=JSBg3u55XA0&list=PLHFlSdhbIZ6SMz5hnXTWKKj__6zDmxzz3)

-The trading strategy highlighted is based on the "Santa Claus Rally" phenomenon, but specifically for gold prices rather than stocks.
-Here's a summary of the strategy:
+1. **Themes**:
+   - Seasonal trends in financial markets.
+   - The "Santa Claus Rally" phenomenon.

+2. **Trading Products**:
+   - Gold prices.
+   - Stock market (mentioned in context of Santa Claus rally, but focus is on gold).

+3. **Indicators**:
+   - Performance metrics: average gain per trade, win rate.

+4. **Strategy Details**:
-1. **Timeframe**: The strategy focuses on the period from the third Friday of December until the last trading day of the year.
+   - Trading window: From the third Friday of December until the last trading day of the year.

-2. **Performance**: Historical backtesting since 1980 has shown that gold prices tend to perform well during this timeframe.
-The equity curve demonstrates consistent performance with an average gain per trade of slightly more than 1% and a 65% win rate.
+   - Historical performance analysis since 1980.

+5. **Backtest Performance**:
+   - Average gain per trade: Slightly more than 1%.
+   - Win rate: 65%.

+6. **Conclusions**:
-3. **Objective**: To capitalize on the seasonal upward movement in gold prices during the Christmas holiday season.
+   - Gold has shown consistent positive performance during the Christmas holiday season.

-4. **Engagement**: The video encourages viewers to like, subscribe, and comment for more free content.

-This strategy appears to be a trend-following approach that leverages historical patterns in gold prices during a specific time of the year.
+   - The strategy appears to have a reasonable win rate and average gain, suggesting potential profitability.

+7. **Other Sections**:
+   - Engagement Call: Request for likes, subscriptions, and comments to support content creation.
 </details>

 <details>